Super Bowl XLVIII: Winter outlook and contingency plans

 The choice of holding the Super Bowl outdoors in a cold weather environment generated some controversy.
 When it was released in August 2013, the "Winter Outlook" section in the 2014 Farmers' Almanac predicted that a winter storm would hit just about the time Super Bowl XLVIII kicked off; this generated the attention of several media sources, including ESPN's Rick Reilly in a piece that aired on ESPN's Monday Night Countdown on October 21, 2013.
 In a radio interview broadcast on WFAN, Fox studio analyst Terry Bradshaw stated that he opposes the idea of a cold Super Bowl, stating "I don't want it to be bad ...
 What if we get two passing teams?"
 In a piece published on Sports Illustrateds "Monday Morning Quarterback" site, Seattle Seahawks cornerback Richard Sherman also opposed holding the game at MetLife Stadium, stating that "it's the league's responsibility to show its audience the best possible product, and this can't happen in the snow."
 The decision to play the game in New Jersey was made even more controversial by the fact that the NFL informed the Miami Dolphins that Sun Life Stadium would never host another Super Bowl until they put a roof over the stadium for fear of rain.

-The NFL announced on December 18, 2013, that in the event of a forecast of heavy snow, the game would be rescheduled for the Saturday before, or for the Monday or Tuesday after.
+The NFL announced on December 18, 2013, that in the event of a forecast of heavy snow, the game would be rescheduled for the Saturday before, or Monday or Tuesday after.

 One day before the Super Bowl, weather conditions for the game were forecast to be mostly cloudy with temperatures in the low to mid-40s Fahrenheit.

 A winter storm arrived 6 hours after the game ended, dropping 8 inches of snow on the region.
-The inclement weather canceled a quarter of the flights available at the area's three major airports, stranding thousands.
+The inclement weather canceled a quarter of the flights available at the area's three major airports, stranding thousands of travelers throughout the metro region, including many of the attendees of the game.